Old Town Ohrid

 Ancient Theatre of Ohrid

-We had the pleasure of the company of a kind black labrador retriever on our walk from the fortress to the Ancient Theatre of Ohrid.
-Built in 200 BC the Ancient Theatre has a perfect location between the hills which equals great acoustics.
+On our walk from the fortress to the Ancient Theatre of Ohrid, we enjoyed the company of a kind black Labrador retriever.
+Built in 200 BC, the Ancient Theatre is in a perfect location between the hills, which equals great acoustics.

 After renovations, the outdoor theatre has been used for plays, concerts, operas, and ballet performances.
-During Roman times the theatre was used for gladiator fights.
+During Roman times, it was also used for gladiator fights.

 Church of Saints Clement and Panteleimon